Licensed Insolvency Practitioners with over 25 years of experience

 Ultimately it is the directors that commence the proceedings in a CVL.
 The directors formally resolve that the Company cannot continue to trade because of its debts, and they nominate a Licensed Insolvency Practitioner – as the Liquidator – who assists the directors in the preparation of a statement of affairs to be presented to the creditors.

-Before a Company reaches the liquidation stage, its financial health is usually already in a state of distress, due to cash flow problems, falling margins, the need to have extended creditor days, which often lead to higher interest payments, defaulting on bills, etc. Whilst in the financial distress stage, it is still possible to restructure and turn things around if help is called in quickly enough.
-Recovery options include a Company Administration or a Company Voluntary Arrangement (CVA).
+Before a Company reaches the liquidation stage, its financial health is usually already in a state of distress, due to cash flow problems, falling margins, the need to have extended creditor days, which often lead to higher interest payments, defaulting on bills, etc. Whilst in the financial distress stage, it is still possible to restructure and turn things around if help is called in quickly enough, well executed debt management plans often saving the day.
+Other . recovery options include a Company Administration or a Company Voluntary Arrangement (CVA).

-However, if things do not improve, then distress turns into a crisis, and that is when the Company’s debts – the money that it owes to its creditors – are at a level which means that Liquidation is the only real option.
+However, if things do not improve, then distress turns into a crisis, and that is when the Company’s debts – the money that it owes to its creditors – are at a level which means that Liquidation is the only real option, the balance-sheet proving that there is no other choice.
 Our team will guide you through the whole process.

 A quick guide to the CVL process